tops-code/nhs_wales_admission_dashboard/README.md

 It also gets population data from https://statswales.gov.wales/.

-Built with Quarto and Shiny.
+Built with R,  Quarto and Shiny.

 It was deployed on [shinny](https://www.shinyapps.io/) and is live [@https://www.shinyapps.io/](https://zuaud1-toochukwu-ogbonna.shinyapps.io/WelshHealthBoards/)